G

 Primary Competitors:

-• Fitness: Apple, Bryton, Coros, Elite, Fitbit (Google), Huawei, Oura, Polar, Samsung, SRAM, Suunto, Wahoo Fitness, Whoop, Xiaomi, Zepp Health, and Zwift.
+• Fitness: Apple, Bryton, Coros, Elite, Google, Huawei, Oura, Polar, Samsung, SRAM, Suunto, Wahoo Fitness, Whoop, Xiaomi, Zepp Health, and Zwift.

 • Outdoor: Apple, Casio, Coros, Dogtra, Globalstar, Infinition, Rand McNally, Samsung, Shearwater Research, SportDOG, Suunto, TAG Heuer, Tissot, TomTom, Trackman, Uneekor, Vista Outdoor, and Zoleo.

-• Aviation: Aspen Avionics, Avidyne, Dynon Avionics, ForeFlight / Jeppesen (Boeing), Genesys Aerosystems, Honeywell Aerospace & Defense, Innovative Solutions and Support Inc., Collins Aerospace (Raytheon), Safran, Thales, and Universal Avionics Systems Corporation.
+• Aviation: Aspen Avionics, Avidyne, Dynon Avionics, Jeppesen ForeFlight, Genesys Aerosystems, Honeywell Aerospace & Defense, Innovative Aerosystems, Collins Aerospace (RTX), Safran, Thales, and Universal Avionics Systems Corporation.

 • Marine: Furuno, Johnson Outdoors, Navico (Brunswick), and Raymarine (Teledyne).

-• Auto OEM: Alpine Electronics, Aptiv, Bosch, Continental, Harman (Samsung), Panasonic, and Visteon.
+• Auto OEM: Alpine Electronics, Aptiv, Bosch, Continental, Harman (Samsung), LG, Panasonic, and Visteon.

-Competitive Response Strategy: Garmin's strategy involves significant and continuous investment in research and development to introduce new products and enhance existing ones, aiming for market acceptance.
-The company leverages its vertical integration for cost, quality, and time-to-market advantages, and its ability to quickly deploy new product designs helps mitigate supply chain risks.
+Competitive Response Strategy: Garmin Ltd. addresses competitive pressures by making significant investments in research and development to continuously develop new products and enhance existing ones, aiming for market acceptance.
+The Company's vertical integration strategy and supply chain management practices, including leveraging multi-segment purchasing power and holding safety stock, enable quick deployment of new product designs to mitigate competitive and supply chain risks.

 Risk Assessment Framework